leepatpl/GetCleanDataProject/CodeBook.md

 2. Subject

-  This field contains the ID of the subject who took part in the experiments.
-Values range from 1 to 30 for a total of 30 sujects.
+  This field contains the ID of the subject who took part in the experiment.
+Values range from 1 to 30 for a total of 30 subjects.

 The following list consists of the names of the group averages for the selected 73 features from the original Samsung dataset.
-For a full explanation on each feature, please refer to the "features.txt" and "features_info.txt" documentation files for the original dataset.
+The averages are bounded within [-1,1].
+For a full explanation on each feature, please refer to the "features.txt" and "features_info.txt" documentation files for the Samsung dataset.
 For example, the explanation of the feature "Avg.tBodyAcc.mean.X" can be found in the original documentation for the corresponding feature "tBodyAcc.mean.X".

    * Avg.tBodyAcc.mean.X
    * Avg.tBodyAcc.mean.Y